Enhanced Metric Store

 Previously, Sysdig Monitor would re-align time selections in graphs due to certain performance limitations.
 This time re-alignment has been removed to show more up-to-date metrics.

 Topology Maps will be deprecated due to their incompatibility with the new data store and had limitations at scale for certain users.
-We’re working on an improved version of Topology Maps which is on the short term roadmap.

 Agent derived percentiles will be deprecated.
-If you have been using these, your query still stop working and you will have to manually migrate your queries to leverage Prometheus histograms or PromQL functions such as
+If you have been using these, your query will stop working and you will have to manually migrate your queries to leverage Prometheus histograms or PromQL functions such as

 histogram_quantile to achieve more precise results.